resun-c/django-auth0-engine/README.txt

 		Twitter, LinkedIn), enterprise systems (Microsoft Active Directory), and others.

-		This method takes a Django HttpRequest object and the grant code received from the selected IdP as argument.
+		Call this method with the request, the grant code received from the selected IdP, and the redirect URL that was sent to the IdP.
+The values must match.

-		Upon authentication, it sets the session cookie in the request object and returns a User object.
-Otherwise, an AuthEngineError object with error information is returned; the request session is unchanged.
+		Upon authentication, this method sets the session cookie in the request and returns a User object.
+If it fails to authentication the user, an AuthEngineError is returned with proper error information.

 		Example